 Future PhD Students

 I am always looking for PhD candidates.
-If you have a background in Computer Science, Electrical Engineering, Mechatronics, or Fashion / Costume Design (!) please get in touch.
+If you have a background in Computer Science, Electrical Engineering, Mechatronics, or Mechanical Engineering please get in touch.
 I like students who want to get stuck in and get hands-on.
 If you do a PhD with me, you will likely use/develop skills in digital fabrication, electronics, Unity, and mixed methods evaluation.
+I am emphasising students currently that want to build haptic devices, study perception using psychophysics, and develop cool XR demos.
+(I don't like gloves for interaction!)

-We are a large group of academics in HCI at the University of Melbourne, with diverse interests spanning a broad spectrum of human-centered design and engineering.
-We have great lab facilities and equipment and you will join a growing cohort of PhD students, with whom you can collaborate and develop.
-We offer generous scholarships and Melbourne is a great place to live.
+We are a large group of academics in HCI at the University of Queensland, with diverse interests spanning a broad spectrum of human-centered design and engineering.
+We have great lab facilities and equipment for you to use and exploit.
+Queensland is a great place to work and live - great weather, good food, and an amazing beach is never far away.
 If you are interested in chatting further, please get in touch.